Stable moduli spaces of hermitian forms: Recollections on Poincar e categories

-Rezk's nerve adjunction (i.e $\asscat$ is the colimit preserving extension of the inclusion $\bbDelta \subseteq \Cat$ and $\nerv$, the nerve, its right adjoint), whose right adjoint is fully faithful with essential image the complete Segal spaces.
+Rezk's nerve adjunction (i.e $\asscat$ is the colimit preserving extension of the inclusion $\bbDelta \subseteq \Cat$ and $\nerv$, the nerve, its right adjoint), whose right adjoint is fully faithful with essential image the complete Segal spaces see e.g.\ \cite{JoyalTierney, HSteine}.
+We note that for a simplicial space $X$, its realisation $|X|\coloneqq \colim_{\bbDelta\op} X$ is canonically equivalent to the realisation $|\asscat X|$ of the associated category since adjoints compose and spaces have constant nerve (the realisation functor of categories being the left adjoint to the inclusion $\Sps\to \Cat$).
 We put

 Unwinding the definitions objects of $\Cob(\C,\QF)$ are exactly Poincar\'e objects in $(\C,\QF\qshift{1})$, and a morphism $\xymatrix{(X,q) \ar@{~>}[r] & (X',q')}$ is an algebraic cobordism \`a la Ranicki, i.e.\ given by a span